Magnetica: WiiWare version

 The WiiWare version of Magnetica supports up to four players simultaneously in either co-operative or competitive multiplayer modes, in addition to the ability to use the player's own Miis in the game.
 Control is done by twisting the Wii Remote left or right to turn the marble cannon, and an ability to lob marbles over others has been added.

 The game features the challenge and quest modes of the DS version, but omits the puzzle mode.
 Extensive statistics are also kept for each player.

 Reception

 Magnetica and Magnetica Twist received "average" reviews according to the review aggregation website Metacritic.
 Nintendo Life said that although the DS version fails to impress with its visuals and audio, it is an excellent addition to anyone's Nintendo DS library whether a gamer is casual or hardcore.
 The Washington Post criticized the same console version's $35 price tag, which it said was a bit too much for a game that has nothing new to add.
-In Japan, Famitsu gave the same DS version a score of two eights, one seven, and one eight for a total of 31 out of 40.
+In Japan, Famitsu gave the same DS version a score of three eights and one seven for a total of 31 out of 40.